SilverAsh215/qg_train/README.md

 # someGit
-This is my someGit repository.
+This is my repository.
-It will record some of my git program by me.
+It records some git that programed by me.
-It will be one of my best memory.
-I wish.